1998 Wimbledon Championships – Women's singles

 Jana Novotná defeated Nathalie Tauziat in the final, 6–4, 7–6(7–2) to win the ladies' singles tennis title at the 1998 Wimbledon Championships.
-It was her first win in a Wimbledon final, following two previous runner-up finishes.
+It was her first and only major singles title, following two previous runner-up finishes at Wimbledon.

 Martina Hingis was the defending champion, but lost in the semifinals to Novotná in a rematch of the previous year's final.

 The final marked the first time in the Open Era that neither of the Wimbledon finalists had won a major previously, and the first time this scenario had happened at any major since the 1980 Australian Open.

+This marked the first Wimbledon singles appearance of future seven-time champion, Olympic gold medalist and world No. 1 Serena Williams; she lost to Virginia Ruano Pascual in the third round.